Fake Business Spam Detection in Local Search at Google

 ~ Reverse engineering circumvention of spam detection algorithms (Linked to below)

-I’m not sure how effective the process in that patent was, but there is a now a similar patent from Google that focuses upon rankings of local search SEO results.
-The patent describes this web spam detection problem in this way:
+I’m not sure how effective the process in that patent was, but there is now a similar patent from Google that focuses upon rankings of local search SEO results.
+The patent describes this fake business spam detection problem in this way:

 Reverse engineering circumvention of spam detection algorithms